ahettlin/angular-cli-workshop/README.md

 1. Download, install, and configure the following tools:
     * [Node.js 16.16.0 with NPM 8.11.0 or newer](https://nodejs.org/en/download/)
     * A terminal application.
 The Command Prompt on Windows or Terminal on macOS should be just fine unless you want something different.
-    * A Git client if you want to be able to check out completed exercises if you fall behind.
+    * A Git client, if you want to be able to check out completed exercises if you fall behind.
 If you do not have one, we recommend [GitHub Desktop](https://desktop.github.com/).
     * Your preferred text editor.
 Any basic editor will work, but we would highly recommend [Visual Studio Code](https://code.visualstudio.com/) to make things much easier.
 		* VS Code integrates both the terminal and Git client, and has shortcuts for debugging and testing for convenience.
 		* You can optionally install the `Angular Language Service` extension for VS Code to provide some helpful shortcuts and extra compilation error messages.
 (To install, select Extensions on the left-hand sidebar, which looks like four squares with one broken away, and then search for the extenstion at the top.
 Select it and click the Install button.)